 Cook the raw shrimps in little water, until orange.
 Add the cooking water to the broth and reserve the shrimps

-Use the salt and pepper and continue to simmer for 25 min
+Add the salt, pepper, thyme and rosemary and continue to simmer for 25 min

 After 25 minutes, strain the broth and press out the shell/vegetable mixture with a spatula.
 Take time to press, as there is a lot of great taste in the juices that are pressed out

-Let the broth cool down a bit and use for the next step
+Let the broth cool down a bit, taste and where needed correct the salt level and use for the next step

 Instruction to make the beachamel thickened broth